With Home Reach, you buy a share of your chosen home and pay a low monthly rent on the part you don’t buy. Available on selected developments only.

 Boro Park is an exciting new development of 86 2, 3 and 4 bedroom semi and detached homes located just over a mile away from Middlesbrough Town Centre in the heart of a thriving community.

-Situated just one mile from Blyth town centre, the development is in an established residential area with the Northumberland coast and countryside on the doorstep.
+Situated just one mile from Blyth town centre, Crawford Park is in an established residential area with the Northumberland coast and countryside on the doorstep.